openalea-incubator/astk/README.md

 - TimeControl: Provides utilities for scheduling models in simulation.
 - Weather: Provides utilities for weather protocol and conversion of some weather variable.
 - data_access: Set of function to work with resources that are located inside this package data.
-- icosphere : Generation of regular spherical polyhedrons: icospheres and their hexagonal/pentagonal duals.
+- icosphere : Generation of regular spherical polyhedrons: ionospheres and their hexagonal/pentagonal duals.
 - plant_interface: ?
 - plantgl_utils: A generic module to get plant variable from scene.
 - sun_and_sky: A collection of equation for modelling sun position, sun irradiance and sky irradiance.

 ## Installation

-### Requierments
+### Requirements

 - python > 3.7
 - pvlib-python
 - numpy
 - pandas
-- openalea.plangl
+- openalea.plantgl

 ### Users